 Back at the winery we see the customary selection of Stockinger barrels and foudres, many of which are decades old.
 The facilities are spotless and smell clean yet alive.
 At the far end of the cellar we enter a chamber with a loose stone floor and arched ceiling.
 I’m not one for ‘energies’ and unexplained feelings, but the acoustics in that room make you feel incredibly grounded and calm.
 This is where their biodynamic preparations live.
 A large wooden box contains fermenting cow manure, stinging nettles, chamomile, horsetail, and other vineyard supplements, all of which smell incredible and invigorating.

 After re-tasting the wines, it is so obvious how each of these decisions affects the quality and style of the final product.
 Meinklang offers incredible quality for a modest price.
 The wines are accessible yet inspiring and we are proud to call them our friends.

-This wine is made entirely from Grüner Veltliner grown on sandy loam.
+About: This wine is made entirely from Grüner Veltliner grown on sandy loam.
 The grapes are gently pressed into stainless steel where they ferment and age on lees for a short period of time.
-The wine goes through a loose filter before being bottled with 99ppm of Sulphur.
+The wine goes through a loose filter before being bottled with 90ppm total Sulphur.
 11.5% ABV

 2017 Pinot NOIR